piscolomo/ruby-patterns/README.md

 **[Back to top](#table-of-contents)**

 ## Template
   - Define the skeleton of an algorithm in an operation, deferring some steps to subclasses.
-Template methods lets subclasses redefine certain steps of an algorithm without changing the algorithm's structure.
+Template methods lets subclasses redefine certain steps of an algorithm without changing the algorithm's structure.<sup>[[link](#template)]</sup>

   ```ruby
   class Hero